 In view of the above arguments we would like to present here an extended review of the operators of Dirac's theory following three major objectives.
-The first one is to improve the entire formalism focusing on the theory of integral operators acting in passive mode.
-The second objective is to develop and complete the quantum theory outlined in Ref. \cite{Cot} studying the entire collection of operators with physical meaning of Dirac's QFT derived from the operators of RQM proposed till now, including the operators having oscillating terms producing zitterbewegung.
-Finally, we would like to present for the first time an example of Dirac's wave-packet prepared and measured by an apparatus able to measure the new Pryce's spin and position operators, laying out the image of a natural propagation without zitterbewegung or spin dynamics.
+The first one is to improve the entire formalism focusing on the theory of integral operators acting on the wave spinors.
+The second objective is to develop and complete the quantum theory outlined in Ref. \cite{Cot} studying the entire collection of operators with physical meaning of Dirac's QFT derived from the operators of RQM proposed till now, including the operators having oscillating terms producing Zitterbewegung.
+Finally, we would like to present for the first time an example of Dirac's wave-packet prepared and detected by an apparatus able to measure the new Pryce's spin and position operators, laying out the image of a natural smooth propagation without Zitterbewegung or spin dynamics.

-We start in the next section with the Dirac theory in CR and MR presenting our framework and defining explicitly the new spin and orbital symmetries in CR before considering the solutions in MR where the mode spinors are constructed according to Wigner's method pointing out the role of the polarization spinors.
-In the next section we present the equal-time and Fourier integral operators acting in active mode on the mode spinors through their kernels.
-We pay attention to the operators proposed by Pryce but without neglecting the other historical proposals of spin or spin-type operators \cite{Fr,FW,FG,Ch,Cz}.
+We start in the next section with the Dirac theory in CR and MR presenting our framework and defining explicitly the new spin and orbital symmetries in CR before considering the solutions in MR where the mode spinors are constructed according to Wigner's method allowing us to point out the role of the polarization spinors.
+In the next section we present the equal-time and Fourier integral operators acting on the mode spinors through their kernels.
+We pay a special attention to the operators proposed by Pryce but without neglecting the other historical proposals of spin or spin-type operators \cite{Fr,FW,FG,Ch,Cz}.